-Language has been a primary element in visual art since the 1960s—whether in the form of printed texts, painted signs, words on the wall, or recorded speech.
+Language has been a primary element in visual art since the 1960s—in the form of printed texts, painted signs, words on the wall, recorded speech, and more.
 In Words to Be Looked At, Liz Kotz traces this practice to its beginnings, examining works of visual art, poetry, and experimental music created in and around New York City from 1958 to 1968.
 In many of these works, language has been reduced to an object nearly emptied of meaning.

 Borrowing its name from the notorious ’60s Ed Sanders magazine, Fuck You: A Magazine of the Arts, the editors have figured a way to rehone its countercultural and frictional stance with style and aplomb.
 A unique and provocative anthology of lesbian writing, guaranteed to soothe the soulful and savage the soulless.
 Includes Adele Bertei, Holly Hughes, Sapphire, Laurie Weeks, and many more.